github/docs/content/actions/migrating-to-github-actions/automated-migrations/extending-github-actions-importer-with-custom-transformers.md

     npm run deploy
 ```

 The `transform` method uses the identifier of the build step from your source CI/CD instance in an argument.
 In this example, the identifier is `buildJavaScriptLibrary`.
 You can also use comma-separated values to pass multiple identifiers to the `transform` method.
-For example, `transform "buildJavaScriptApp", "buildTypescriptApp" { |item| ... }`.
+For example, `transform "buildJavaScriptApp", "buildTypeScriptApp" { |item| ... }`.

 {% note %}